DeathTech154/screepsMods/rollback+/README.md

 - backup("FolderName")    // Initiates a manual backup
 - startauto()             // Initiates the automatic backup protocol if not defined before in config
 - restore("FolderName")   // Initiates a rollback to the given folder.

+### Caveats

+- After using rollback the db is cached thus using the command again will result in the same db being restored to.
+This occurs regardless of deleteing the file or targeting a different one.
+For the time being only one rollback target can be chosen to change the target the server may have to be reset.